 - Missing shoelaces and/or belts

-Signs of Misuse
+Signs of Misuse:

-Effects and Side Effects
+Effects and Potential Side Effects of Heroin Use:

 - Nausea, vomiting, drowsiness